Name: Paule

 Sobriety: More Than Just Quitting

 My sobriety now almost feels like an afterthought, not that I don’t take it seriously—I do, very much.
-It’s just that there are so many other things past just what causes us to take a substance to the point of death than just actually taking a drink.
+Recovery is ever on my mind.
+There are so many other things past just what causes us to take a substance to the point of death than just the substance itself.
 When I checked into rehab for the second time, I had just finished a five-day binge, showing all the classic signs of suicidality.
-After an ER visit, five days on suicide watch, standing before a judge, and then off to rehab the next day, the only firm conclusions I had were that I wanted to live and that anything had to be better than what I was doing.
+After an ER visit, five more days on suicide watch, standing before a judge, and then off to another rehab the next day, the only firm conclusions I had were that I wanted to live and that anything had to be better than what I was doing.

 Sobriety had to be something more profound, something deeper for me.
 The last part of the 12th Step in Alcoholics Anonymous states that, after an alcoholic has a spiritual awakening, we are “to practice these principles in all our affairs.”
+It’s taken a few spiritual awakenings to get over my old self.
 I’ve realized that my “problem” with alcohol was my problem with everything else.
 AAers like to say that quitting alcohol is easy; you just have to change everything.
-After more than two and a half years of sobriety, I’m exhausted by how true it’s been.
-I’m still far from cleaning up the wreckage of my past and have a bit more work to smother some remaining inner demons.
+After more than three years of sobriety, I’m exhausted by how true it’s been.

-Along the way, my faith which was a struggle for me before became real.
+Along the way, my faith, which was a struggle for me, before became real.
 Spirituality, something I felt I had to force, is now a part of me.
-The Holy Spirit, that thing I could never figure out, was just there.
+The Holy Spirit, that thing I could never figure out, was just there one day.
 There was even a hypothetical, reverse-engineered giving of my life to Jesus.
-It took years of wrestling with several perspectives, therapies, theologies, and doctrines…on top of my ego and baggage.
+It took years of wrestling with several perspectives, therapies, theologies, and doctrines…on top of my ego and baggage, to get where I am and I’m grateful for every damned part of it.

 The Birth of Drunk Pastor

 I needed an outlet.
 Writing helped me be accountable and get ideas out of my head.
 The idea for Drunk Pastor was pitched during my first rehab by a man dear to me now.
-During my second rehab, my counselor recommended something similar.
+During my second rehab, the head psychologist recommended something similar.
 It’s been a slow build and approach, but one needed and one that has refused to stop despite my excuses and feet dragging.
-Now, it’s here, whatever it is, and it’s even becoming fun.
+Now, it’s here, whatever it is at this moment, and it’s becoming fun.

 The topics will vary and questions be plenty.
-Sacred cows and “just have to have faith” are terms that can conceal idolatry, pride, and fear.
+Sacred cows and “just need to have faith” are terms that can conceal idolatry, pride, and fear.
 Faith is about our life and practice, not blind allegiances to doctrinal concepts.
 Drunk Pastor is meant for those who are already here or are ready to be.
+It’s meant for those who aren’t afraid to ask some hard questions.

 Subscribe to The Existential Hangover